Jobs

 Good habits for the service desk

-- Use linked quotes and invoices instead of starting separate unconnected documents where possible.
+• Use linked quotes or estimates and invoices instead of starting separate unconnected documents where possible.
 That preserves history and keeps the story of the work easy to follow later.

 Exact button labels depend on your region, document settings, and finance configuration, but the underlying workflow is always about keeping a clean chain from technical work to customer communication to billing.